jmukamani/alu-shell/basics/README.md

-script that moves all files beginning with an uppercase letter
+script that deletes all files in the current working directory that end with the character ~